AmazingTool777/Akatsuki-3D-rotation-slider/README.md

 ![Screenshot](./imgs/screenshot.png)

+## Live webpage

+You can view it [here](https://amazingtool777.github.io/Akatsuki-3D-rotation-slider/)

 ## Inspiration

 On the New Year's Eve of 2025, I got bored and decided to come up with a lightweight frontend project that would teach a few new skills about HTML, CSS and Javascript.